gregory-ledenev/java-class-extension/doc/aspects.md

                     around((performer, operation, object, args) -> "ALTERED AUTO PART: " + applyDefault(performer, operation, object, args)).
 build();
 ```
-To utilize extensions with Aspects - just obtain extensions and use them as usual:
+To use extensions with Aspects — get extensions and use them as usual:

 ```java
 Item[] items = {